-- Keeping the urine hole/tube clean eliminates most urine smell.
+Keeping the urine hole/tube clean eliminates most urine smell.
 Kelly R (not to be confused with Camp Addict Kelly) keeps a bottle of fresh water handy and pours a dab of it down the urine hole after each urine 'session'.

-- She also keeps a bottle of Nature's Miracle (a liquid enzyme designed to clean up pet urine accidents) handy and pours a bit of that down the urine holes each day to help keep it clean and neutralize any urine smells.
+- She also keeps a bottle of Nature's Miracle handy and pours a bit of that down the urine holes each day to help keep it clean and neutralize any urine smells.
 (We know people who keep a spray bottle full of water or this to spray into the urine section.)

 RV Composting Toilet Pros and Cons:

 Portable Camping Toilets

-These mini commodes are fully portable and require the least amount of work for installation.
+These mini commodes are fully portable and require the least amount of work to install.
 They require more work as far as dumping goes, and it’s a pretty unappealing type of dump.

 Because there is no separation of the solids and liquids in a portable camping toilet, the end result is raw sewage.

-You can remove the portable toilet top to take just the waste tank to an appropriate dumping place (either an RV dump or a toilet).
+You can remove the portable toilet top to take just the waste tank to an appropriate dumping place (either a dump station or a toilet).

 The issue is that you are going to see and smell the sewage worse than you would at a sewer dump using a hose from a black tank (traditional) or than you would with a composting toilet.

-Just watch this shiny video below to get a glimpse of what it can be like.
+Just watch this shiny video below to get a glimpse of how horrible it can be!
+(It's rather funny)

 Why These Types Of Dumps Can Be Gross: Watch At Your Own Risk!
 (Vomiting)